bhoffman0/CSAwesome2/_sources/Unit3-Class-Creation/topic-3-3-anatomy-of-class.rst

 .. index::
    pair: class; method

-Now to **methods** which define what we can actually do with an object.
-The most important methods in a class are the ``public`` methods since they can be accessed from outside the class.
-You may also write ``private`` methods that are not accessible outside of the class and therefore can only be used by other methods inside the same class.
-As you’ve probably figured out, the ``public`` and ``private`` keywords determine the external access and visibility of classes, instance variables, constructors, and methods.
+**Methods** define what we can actually do with an object, their behaviors and functions.
+Methods have direct access to the instance variables and can use them and change them to perform their tasks.
+Methods are defined in the class after the instance variables and constructors.
+They are usually marked as ``public`` so they can be accessed from inside or outside the class.
+Methods designated as ``private``  are not accessible outside of the class; they can only be used as helper methods by other methods inside the same class.

 .. note::